mairasaboia/mairasaboia.github.io/publications/publications.md

 - **Saboia, M.**, Thangavelu, V., Gosrich, W. and Napp, N., 2018.
 Autonomous adaptive modification of unstructured environments.
 Robotics: Science and Systems (RSS 2018)

 - Liu, Y., **Saboia, M.**, Thangavelu, V., and Napp, N.,.
 Approximate Stability Analysis for Drystacked Structures.
-In 2019 IEEE International Conference on Robotics and Automation (pp. 1-9) (under review)
+In 2019 IEEE International Conference on Robotics and Automation (pp. 1-9)

 - Thangavelu, V., Liu, Y., **Saboia, M.** and Napp, N., 2018, May.
 Dry Stacking for Automated Construction with Irregular Objects.
 In 2018 IEEE International Conference on Robotics and Automation (pp. 1-9) (ICRA 2018)